 - conduit borrowers, underwriters and remarketing agents in the issuance, refunding and remarketing of more than $4 billion of pollution control and other tax-exempt debt, including credit-enhanced auction rate securities and variable rate demand bonds

-- underwriters and initial purchasers of more than $2.5 billion of secured, unsecured and convertible debt securities and common equity, including over $750 million of utility stranded cost securitization bonds in New Jersey and Texas
+- underwriters and initial purchasers in the public offering of more than $2.5 billion of secured, unsecured and convertible debt securities and common equity, including over $750 million of utility stranded cost securitization bonds in New Jersey and Texas

 - conduit borrowers in the restructuring of over $500 million of auction rate bonds in response to disruptions in the auction market

-- public companies on SEC reporting and other public disclosure issues, Sarbanes-Oxley compliance and other federal securities law matters.
+- public companies on SEC reporting and other public disclosure issues, Dodd-Frank and Sarbanes- Oxley compliance, corporate governance and other corporate and federal securities law matters.

 Panelist on Energy Central-sponsored webinar about financing power generation and transmission projects titled “Thriving Financially Amid Turmoil.”